 The Bond.

 The Bond.
-Surety hereby unconditionally, absolutely, and irrevocably guarantees to ERCOT and its successors and assigns the full punctual payment and performance by the Principal of all of the Principal’s payment obligations to ERCOT under the Standard Form Agreement and/or ERCOT Protocols (the “Obligations” or “Obligation”). ”).
+Surety hereby unconditionally, absolutely, and irrevocably guarantees to ERCOT and its successors and assigns the full punctual payment and performance by the Principal of all of the Principal’s payment obligations to ERCOT under the Standard Form Agreement and/or ERCOT Protocols (the “Obligations” or “Obligation”) in an aggregate amount that is not greater than Amount of this Bond.
 As used in this Surety Bond, the term Obligations or Obligation means, collectively, the following:

 (a) any and all indebtedness, liabilities and sums of money now or hereafter due and owing by Principal to ERCOT pursuant to, or arising under, the Standard Form Agreement, the ERCOT Protocols or any of the ERCOT market and operating guides, including (without limitation) all scheduling, operating, planning, reliability and settlement policies, rules, guidelines and procedures established from time to time by ERCOT;